-Planning schemes set out policies and provisions for the use and development of land for an area.
+Planning schemes set out policies and provisions for the use and development of land.
 A planning scheme covers each local council area in Victoria, and some special planning areas.

 The following online services provide access to Victorian planning scheme information.